Kiku Sharda Asks People To Leave Kapil Alone; Refuses To Comment On Kapil & Preeti’s Relationship!

 Kiku Has Learnt A Lot From Kapil

-Kiku, who share great rapport with Kapil, talked about the relationship he shares with the comedian, "I have been doing comedy for the last 15 years but I don't have any qualms admitting that I have learnt a lot from Kapil Sharma."
+Kiku, who share a great rapport with Kapil, talked about the relationship he shares with the comedian, "I have been doing comedy for the last 15 years but I don't have any qualms admitting that I have learnt a lot from Kapil Sharma."

 Kiku Tries To Talk Positive Things & Motivate Him